Jayne Mansfield: Nightclubs

-In February 1958, the Tropicana Las Vegas launched Mansfield's striptease revue The Tropicana Holiday (produced by Monte Proser, co-starring Mickey Hargitay) under a four-week contract that was extended to eight.
-The opening night raised $20,000 for March of Dimes ($ in dollars).
-She received $25,000 per week for her performance as Trixie Divoon in the show ($ in dollars), while her contract with 20th Century Fox was paying her $2,500 per week ($ in dollars).
+In February 1958, the Tropicana Las Vegas launched Mansfield's striptease revue The Tropicana Holiday (produced by Monte Proser and co-starring Mansfield's then-husband, Mickey Hargitay) under a four-week contract that was extended to eight.
+The opening night raised $20,000 for March of Dimes She received $25,000 per week for her performance as Trixie Divoon in the show, while her contract with 20th Century Fox was paying her $2,500 per week.
 She had a million-dollar policy with Lloyd's of London in case Hargitay dropped her as he whirled her around for the show.
 In 1959, Jayne returned to the Tropicana with her show being extended from a four-week run to eight when Betty Hutton's engagement there failed to materialize.
 In December 1960, the Dunes hotel and casino launched Mansfield's revue The House of Love (produced by Jack Cole, co-starring Hargitay).
-She received a salary of $35,000 a week ($ in dollars), the highest of her career.
+She received a salary of $35,000 a week, the highest of her career.

 Her wardrobe for the shows at Tropicana and Dunes featured a gold mesh dress with sequins to cover her nipples and pubic region.
 The controversial dress was called "Jayne Mansfield and a few sequins".
-In early 1963, she performed in her first club engagement outside Las Vegas, at the Plantation Supper Club in Greensboro, North Carolina, earning $23,000 in a week ($ in dollars), and then at Iroquois Gardens in Louisville, Kentucky.
+In early 1963, she performed in her first club engagement outside Las Vegas, at the Plantation Supper Club in Greensboro, North Carolina, earning $23,000 in a week, and then at Iroquois Gardens in Louisville, Kentucky.
 She returned to Las Vegas in 1966, but her show was staged on Fremont Street, away from the Strip where the Tropicana and Dunes were.
 Her last nightclub act, French Dressing, was at the Latin Quarter in New York in 1966, also repeated at the Tropicana.
 It was a modified version of the Tropicana show and ran for six weeks with fair success.

 Her nightclub career inspired films, documentaries, and a musical album.
 20th Century Fox Records recorded "The House of Love" for the album Jayne Mansfield Busts Up Las Vegas in 1962.
 She played the roles of burlesque entertainer Midnight Franklin in Too Hot to Handle (1960) and Las Vegas showgirl Tawni Downs in The Las Vegas Hillbillys (1966).
 In 1967, the independent documentary Spree (alternative title Las Vegas by Night), about the antics of Las Vegas entertainers, was released.
 The film, narrated as a part of a travelogue of Vic Damone and Juliet Prowse, featured Mansfield, Hargitay, Constance Moore, and Clara Ward as guest stars.
 Mansfield strips and sings "Promise Her Anything" from the film Promises!
 Promises!
 A court order prohibited using any of the guest stars to promote the film.

 Later in her career, Mansfield was busier on stage, performing and making appearances with her nightclub acts, club engagements, and performance tours.
-By 1960, she had made personal appearances for everything from supermarket promotions to drugstore openings, at $10,000 per appearance ($ in dollars).
+By 1960, she had made personal appearances for everything from supermarket promotions to drugstore openings, at $10,000 per appearance.